 In 2011, SEED received a $2.92 million grant from the W.K.
-Kellogg Foundation, allowing it to double the number of teachers and parents trained in 2012-14 to lead SEED seminars in their communities, and to hold a SEED Leadership Institute for school principals.
-The grant also pays the SEED training fees for educators from 18 rural and urban schools that serve the most vulnerable populations.
-In addition, the grant has allowed SEED to launch this new Web site and online presence.
+Kellogg Foundation, allowing it to double the number of teachers and parents trained in 2012-14 to lead SEED seminars in their communities and to hold a SEED Leadership Institute for school administrators.
+The grant also paid the SEED training fees for educators from 18 rural and urban schools that serve the most vulnerable populations.
+In addition, the grant allowed SEED to launch its website and online presence.

 McIntosh stepped aside as co-director to lead the Kellogg expansion in 2011.
 At the same time, Emmy Howe, the long-time coordinator of the New England SEED Network, elementary school teacher, and founding member of Welcoming Schools came on board as a co-director, joining Style and Flyswithhawks.

 In 2013, long-time staff members Gail Cruise-Roberson and Jondou Chase Chen, Ph.D., were named associate directors, and in 2015, they were named co-directors.
-Staff members Motoko Maegawa and Ruth Mendoza became associate directors in 2017.
+Staff members Motoko Maegawa and Ruth Condori Aragón served as associate directors from 2017-2021.

-SEED remains distinctive in preparing people to lead their own professional development with colleagues and in assuming that equity leadership is best developed by people with insider knowledge of their own schools, workplaces, and communities.
+SEED remains distinctive in preparing seminar leaders to lead their own professional development with colleagues and in assuming that equity leadership is best developed by people with insider knowledge of their own schools, workplaces, and communities.